Joint M.A. Degree in Journalism and European & Mediterranean Studies

 Joint Degree (M.A./M.S.L.I.S.) in European & Mediterranean Studies and Library & Information Science.

 This program allows students to earn an M.A. degree in virtually any discipline, including European and Mediterranean Studies, from NYU's Graduate School of Arts and Science, and a Master of Science in Library and Information Science (M.S.L.I.S.) from Long Island University's Palmer School of Library and Information Science.
 It is designed for students interested in careers as subject specialists or scholar librarians in academic, research, or cultural institutions.
 The Palmer School's Manhattan location is housed in NYU's Bobst Library, where all classes are held.
+To lean more about the program and how to apply, visit the Palmer School's website.

 Advanced Certificate in Museum Studies